Rakancito/Premium-Private-Shop/README.md

 # PremiumPrivateShop
  Offline Private Shop like Official Servers

+# Instructions

+Modify in window of design item table the enum for a PRIVATE_SHOP, please, in 7 position if you can, for example I have like this 'INVENTORY','EQUIPMENT','SAFEBOX','MALL','DRAGON_SOUL_INVENTORY','BELT_INVENTORY','PRIVATE_SHOP'

 # Visual Parts

 You can download the patches from the Official Servers in https://metin2.dev/board/topic/15649-official-unpacked-updates-metin2-new-spam-free/page/3/?tab=comments#comment-136592